nigelredding/act65.github.io/_posts/2016-6-16-FATOverview.md

 Elements in $\textbf{F}$ are functions (that take one argument - although I would like to allow for more).
 And elements in $\textbf{V}$ are variables.
 (I started calling the functional matrix, $\textbf{F}$, a fatrix, as a placeholder for something better, but I havent come up with anything better... any ideas?)

-**And why would we bother?** Well;
+**Why would we bother?** Well;

-* Now we can use linear algebra with non-linearities (although this sounds somewhat silly).
+* linear algebra with non-linearities (although this sounds somewhat silly).
-* Traditional linear algebra is a special case of this framework (think linear functions as elements in the fatrix).
+* Traditional linear algebra is a special case of this framework
-    * i.e. set $a(e)$ to be the function $a(e) = const\times e$.
+    * e.g. set $a(e)$ to be the function $a(e) = const\times e$.
 * Allows us to recursively build higher level functions.
     * Since $\textbf{F}$ is just a function, we can use it as an element in another 'higher level' fatrix.
-* Can be used as another representation of a computational graph.
+* Can be used to represent a computational graph.
-* (and more?)

 # Application(s)

-So these are some examples of using this functional matrix algebra to represent the computational graph of some neural network architectures.
+These are some examples of using this functional matrix algebra to represent the computational graph of some recent neural network architectures.
 ![Fatrix]({{ site.baseurl }}/images/Fatrix.png)
 See [this folder](https://github.com/act65/FAT/tree/master/Examples) for derivations of these pictures.